Use a TV remote to control PlayStation Vue on PlayStation 4 or PlayStation 3

 Hit MENU on your Samsung TV remote; scroll down to Anynet+ and enter then choose SETUP

-Click OK when it’s finished and the TV remote should now work for operating your PS3.
+Click OK when it’s finished.
+The TV remote should now work for operating your PlayStation 3.

 Connect your TV remote to your PS3 or PS4

-Go to System Settings and make sure your HDMI Device-Link is turned ON.
+Go to System settings.
+Make sure your HDMI Device-Link is turned ON.

 That’s it.
 You’re done.

-I’ve found after using this for a while, I sometimes have to refresh my Anynet+ connection to the remote to get it hooked up again to the PS3.
+I sometimes have to refresh my Anynet+ connection to the remote to get it hooked up again to the PlayStation 3.
 Not a big deal for me.
 And I like the fact that I had some hardware on hand around the house to get our second TV up and running on PlayStation Vue.
 I knew I scored a success when I saw my wife using it the other day.